2022–23 North Florida Ospreys men's basketball team

 The 2022–23 North Florida Ospreys men's basketball team represented the University of North Florida in the 2022–23 NCAA Division I men's basketball season.
 The Ospreys, led by 14th-year head coach Matthew Driscoll, played their home games at the UNF Arena in Jacksonville, Florida as members of the ASUN Conference.

+The Ospreys finished the season 14–17, 9–9 in ASUN play, to finish in a tie for seventh place.
+They were defeated by Bellarmine in the first round of the ASUN tournament.

 Previous season

-The Ospreys finished the 2021–22 season 11–20, 7–9 in ASUN play to finish in fifth place in the East Division.
+The Ospreys finished the 2021–22 season 11–20, 7–9 in ASUN play, to finish in fifth place in the East Division.
 In the ASUN tournament, they were defeated by Lipscomb in the first round.